 PCC has a pass rate on the National Registry of EMTs at 67% for EMTs and 100% for Paramedics.
-We don’t yet have data on the AEMT program which launched in fall 2019.

 The EMT – Enhanced Certificate includes the courses for EMT certification as well as additional courses to advance the EMTs scope of practice and to open more employment opportunities.
 The Enhanced certificate includes courses in intravenous therapy, EKG recognition and an EMS field internship.
 This certificate will open employment opportunities in hospital emergency departments and telemetry departments as well as an EMS agency or fire department.

 PCC’s fully online Bachelor of Applied Science degree in Advanced Paramedic Practitioner is designed for certified paramedics who have completed an associate degree in Emergency Medical Services or Paramedicine from an accredited college and wish to continue their education and obtain a bachelor’s degree.
 Our program gives you the option of advancing your degree without leaving the field of EMS or going into management.

 Our experienced instructors provide a student-centered online learning environment designed to enhance career opportunities.
 You will engage in self-directed learning activities and gain specialized knowledge in critical care, community and behavioral paramedicine.
 Arrangements for the clinical component of the program can be made in the area where you live.

 If you are a paramedic but do not yet have your AAS degree, contact us.
 In most cases, we can award credit for a noncredit paramedic program and quickly get you on your way toward a bachelor’s degree.